-There are no material changes from the critical accounting policies set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations" set forth in our Annual Report on Form 10-K filed with the SEC on March 31, 2017.
+There are no material changes from the critical accounting policies, estimates and new accounting pronouncements set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations" set forth in our Annual Report on Form 10-K filed with the SEC on March 31, 2017.
 Please refer to that document for disclosures regarding the critical accounting policies related to our business.